Istanbul Food Guide

 Kumpir with Russian salad, corn, cucumber pickles, and cabbage toppings

-These are huge baked potatoes filled with grated yellow cheese and butter.
-There are also optional toppings such as grated carrot, red cabbage, boiled mushroom and corn, black and green olives, sausages, pickles, Russian salad, ketchup, and mayonnaise.
+The base is a huge baked potato mashed open with grated yellow cheese and butter.
+Everything after that is up to you: grated carrot, red cabbage, boiled mushrooms and corn, black and green olives, sausages, pickles, Russian salad, ketchup, mayonnaise.
+Cheese and butter come standard; the pile on top is yours to design.

 5. Döner Kebab